ayoskovich/ourtils/docs/index.rst

 Welcome to ourtils's documentation!
 ======================================

-``ourtils`` is a collection of useful code I use that helps when working with data.
+``ourtils`` is a collection of useful code I use that helps when working with data, it's ours!

 Quickstart
 ----------